(For Part 1 of this article, click here.)

 But in a boat … well, that was quite another matter.
 They were perfectly content to let Jesus take a seat in the back of the boat and go to sleep.
 They would take over from there.
 If any trouble arose, they’d be able to handle it.
 They couldn’t imagine a scenario on the sea in which they would acknowledge their deficiencies with fear in their eyes and plead with Jesus for help (“Master, Master!
 We are going to die!”).

 They would have died before acknowledging their fear to someone who didn’t have any skills in handling a boat on the water … which gives us a clue as to how bad the storm must have been.

 We can’t fault them for being terrified, can we?
 It made perfect sense that they were scared.
 A massive storm had taken them by surprise when they were far from land.
 Lightening was flashing around them.
 The thunder was deafening.
 Rain blinded them.
 The waves treated the boat like it was a piece of driftwood and threatened to capsize it.
 Those waves also crashed over the boat and threatened to swamp it.

 All of this happened while these men did everything they had been trained to do.
 Everything they tried in order to maneuver the boat and get it to shore failed miserably.
 They went from confidence to concern to sheer terror.

-If you had asked one of them in that storm if they were scared, they would have looked at you like you were 10 bricks short of a load.
+If you had asked one of them in that storm if they were scared, their brief glare at you would make it clear that they thought you to be a fool.
 Of course they were scared!
 They had never seen a storm this bad.
 They had tried everything and weren’t getting any closer to land.
-There was a frightening realization that the boat would be filled with water and sunk.
+There was a frightening realization that the boat would be filled with water and sink.
 There was a very real possibility that none of them would survive this trip to tell about it.
 Of course they were scared!

 No one in his right mind would have faulted them for their fear.
 It made perfect sense.
 Everyone of us would have assured them that fear was appropriate in this circumstance … except Jesus.